Multimodal AI predicts clinical outcomes of drug combinations from preclinical data: Results

+The management of chronic metabolic disorders often requires complex polypharmacy due to multimorbidity and multifactorial pathophysiology~\cite{Langenberg_2023_multimorbidity}.
+This is pronounced in type 2 diabetes (T2D) and metabolic dysfunction-associated steatohepatitis (MASH), which are increasingly prevalent~\cite{Ong_2023_t2d_burden,Younossi_2018_nash_review} and heterogeneous in mechanism~\cite{DelPrato_2019_t2d_combo,Ratziu_2023_rational_combo_nash,Tilg_2023_nash_challenges,Harrison_2023_nash_challenges}.
+MASH frequently co-occurs with T2D~\cite{Younossi_2018_nash_review}, with global prevalence estimates rising from 5-7\% in the general population to 37\% among people with T2D~\cite{Younossi_2024_nash_burden}.
+The first MASH therapy, resmetirom, was approved in 2024~\cite{nash_approval}.
+We use \name to examine combinations in three settings: (1) T2D and heart failure, a well-characterized comorbidity; (2) T2D and MASH, an emerging area; and (3) MASH combination therapy, where options are limited.

-First, we seek to validate that the predicted safety profiles of drug combinations for T2D and its comorbidities align with clinical knowledge.
-In the case of heart failure comorbidity, consistent with clinical observations~\cite{Nissen_2007_rosiglitazone}, combinations involving rosiglitazone with heart failure medications are predicted to have worse safety profiles in multiple effects related to myocardial infarction or stroke compared to combinations involving pioglitazone (Fig.~\ref{fig:figure_6}a). \name's predictions also reflect the known risks of hyperkalemia associated with renin-angiotensin-aldosterone system (RAAS) inhibitors, including aldosterone antagonists, angiotensin II receptor blockers (ARBs), angiotensin receptor-neprilysin inhibitors (ARNi's), and ACE inhibitors (ACEi's)\cite{Weinstein_2021_hyperkalemia}, as well as the observation that SGLT2 inhibitors may reduce the risk\cite{Neuen_2022_sglt2i_hyperkalemia}.
-Combinations of these drugs with sodium zirconium cyclosilicate (SZC), a drug used to treat hyperkalemia, show significantly improved safety profiles compared to other combinations, which aligns with recent clinical practice~\cite{Oshima2021szc,Imamura2021szc} and trial design~\cite{Kosiborod2024realizek}.
-Candesartan, which has a known risk of hyperkalemia~\cite{Desai_2007_charm_cardesartan}, was used as a control (Fig.~\ref{fig:figure_6}b).
-For renal effects, our model predicts that combinations of T2D medications with SGLT2 inhibitors have more favorable renal safety profiles compared to combinations with diuretics, consistent with reported clinical observations~\cite{Heerspink_2020_sglt2i_kidney,Lin_2024_diuretic_sglt2i_kidney} (Supplementary Fig.~S6a).
+\underline{T2D and heart failure.} \name's safety rankings align with clinical knowledge.
+Combinations involving rosiglitazone are predicted to have less favorable cardiovascular profiles than those with pioglitazone, consistent with reports of myocardial infarction and stroke risk~\cite{Nissen_2007_rosiglitazone} (Fig.~\ref{fig:figure_6}a; Supplementary Table~S4, S6).
+When pairing heart-failure therapies with glucose-lowering drugs, \name reflects the hyperkalemia risk associated with renin-angiotensin-aldosterone system inhibitors~\cite{Weinstein_2021_hyperkalemia} and the mitigating association of SGLT2 inhibitors~\cite{Neuen_2022_sglt2i_hyperkalemia}.
+Combinations including sodium zirconium cyclosilicate, used to treat hyperkalemia, are predicted to have significantly improved safety relative to other pairings, consistent with recent clinical practice and trial design~\cite{Oshima2021szc,Imamura2021szc,Kosiborod2024realizek}; candesartan, with known hyperkalemia risk~\cite{Desai_2007_charm_cardesartan}, serves as a control (Fig.~\ref{fig:figure_6}b).
+For renal effects, combinations with SGLT2 inhibitors are predicted to have more favorable renal safety than those with diuretics, in line with clinical observations~\cite{Heerspink_2020_sglt2i_kidney,Lin_2024_diuretic_sglt2i_kidney} (Supplementary Fig.~S6a).